temporalio/temporal-learning/docs/tutorials/python/data-pipelines/index.md

 ## Run your Workflow

 The file `run_workflow.py` processes the Execution of the Workflow.
-To start, you connect to an instance of the Temporal Client.
+To start, connect to an instance of the Temporal Client.
 Since it's running locally, it's connected to `localhost:7233`.

-Then it executes the Workflow, by passing the name of the Workflow, a Workflow Id, and a Task Queue name.
+The `execute_workflow()` function is set on the `client` to execute the Workflow, by passing the name of the Workflow run method, a Workflow Id, and a Task Queue name.

 <!--SNIPSTART data-pipeline-run-workflow-python-->
 <!--SNIPEND-->

-When the Workflow process it steps, it will finally return the `data` variable.
+This will execute the steps defined in your Workflow, which will then return the results of `stories`.

-For this example, `data` is processed by a [Pandas Data Frame](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html).
+For this example, `stories` is processed by a [Pandas Data Frame](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html).

-The code is run in the `asyncio` event loop.
+The code is run in an `asyncio` event loop.

 ### Results